The Path from Survival Mode to Flourishing

 Managing works by staying ahead of distress.

-Through effort, monitoring, and control, the system tries to prevent instability from surfacing.
+Through effort, monitoring, and control, the nervous system tries to prevent instability from surfacing.

 On the outside, it can look like competence, responsibility, composure, and productivity.